believe in hitting the books hard, being self-disciplined, and all that good, old-fashioned stuff.

 Unfortunately, on Youtube the commercials aren't targeted to the audience, and sometimes very inappropriate things are shown.
 Which means that there are times that I've had a h0rr0r film ad (or other junk I'd rather not see) pop up right before a preschool video with puppets.
 For this reason, and because I like to be sure that junk in general isn't coming into our school day while I'm folding laundry, I save the videos to a desk top folder for convenience.
 And, if a favorite video is "taken down," we still have it.
 It's also nice if the internet crashes while we're doing school : )

 I like this site for saving my videos - it's free and I've never had any trouble from it.
+(ETA: as of Oct 2017, I discovered a problem in this site, and no longer recommend it without reservation - use it at your own risk)

 If you like this, check out others in this series: